DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

 Performance is assessed using three metrics, reported consistently across all evaluation settings.
 First, decoding reliability is measured through the minimum {\em coverage depth} required to retrieve the file with an exact match, subject to a reliability constraint that requires successful decoding in 50 out of 50 independent trials.
 Second, we report the {\em read cost}, defined as the ratio of the minimum required coverage depth to the code rate.
-This metric is expressed in nucleotides per bit (nts/bit) and enables a fair comparison between codecs operating at different code rates by quantifying the minimum reading effort required per stored information bit.
+Normalizing by the code rate penalizes lower-rate configurations and removes the bias that would otherwise arise when comparing only the coverage depth across codecs storing different amounts of information per nucleotide.
+This metric therefore enables a fair comparison between codecs operating at different code rates by quantifying the minimum number of nucleotides that must be read per stored information bit (nts/bit).
 Third, we report the average {\em decoding time} measured at the minimum reliable coverage depth.
 Decoding time excludes clustering, alignment, and consensus formation, which are handled separately to isolate the computational cost of the codec decoding algorithms themselves.
+All computations are performed on a machine equipped with an AMD Ryzen™ Threadripper™ PRO 7985WX CPU, 256 GB of available memory, and 64 CPU cores.
+The number of cores used is specified for each experiment, and a two-hour decoding time limit is imposed in all experiments.
 Unless otherwise stated, all results are obtained using a common preprocessing pipeline prior to decoding, in which noisy reads are clustered using CD-HIT~\cite{cd-hit}, followed by multiple sequence alignment using Kalign~\cite{kalign} and consensus calling.